 Kratom (Mitragyna speciosa korth) is a tropical tree from Southeast Asia.
 Its leaves contain chemicals that can have mind-altering effects.
-In the U.S., kratom is often marketed as a legal herbal drug, sold in powder and capsule forms, and sometimes marketed as a dietary supplement.
+In the U.S., kratom is sometimes marketed as a dietary supplement, but it’s often sold as a legal herbal drug in powder and capsule forms.
+It also can be prepared as a tea (the traditional method) or as an extract in some other liquid.
 Some people use it as an alternative treatment for conditions such as pain, anxiety, depression, and opioid use disorder.
 However, at this time, there are no FDA-approved uses of kratom.

 Is kratom safe to use?

 Kratom has numerous side effects, including nausea, vomiting, constipation, tremors, drowsiness, fatigue, insomnia, loss of sex drive, frequent urination, seizures, tachycardia (abnormally rapid heart rate), hallucinations, liver damage, and death.
 Kratom has also been found to be contaminated with opioids (such as hydrocodone, fentanyl, and O-desmethyltramadol), heroin, benzodiazepines, cocaine, heavy metals, and salmonella.
 One potent opioid-like chemical, 7-hydroxymitragynine, is present naturally in kratom at very low levels, but some kratom products have been found to contain much higher levels of this chemical than occurs in kratom naturally.
 This suggests a synthetic form of this chemical has been added to these products.